xemantic/xemantic.com/ai/index.md

 Deep experience in system integration makes us a perfect partner in enabling autonomous AI agents in your organization.

+See other [Xemantic Services](../services/) for comprehensive list of the areas of our expertise, which can be combined with AI solutions.

 ## Open Source AI software

 Our own agentic AI software stack exploded in the recent months, and is delivered as a set of Open Source Kotlin multiplatform libraries.